timker/docs/docs/_documentation/OpenAPI.md

       }));
 ```

-Alternatively users can login outside of OpenAPI UI, to access protected Services in OpenAPI UI.
+Alternatively users can login outside of Swagger UI, to access protected Services in Swagger UI.

 ## Generating Autorest client